ajnirp/musicbox/README.md

 11. Switch on/switch off the wall light: `l`
 12. Reset everything: `F5`
 13. Move the control point selection plane along the z-axis: `↑` and `↓`
-14. Select a point to use as a control point: `mouse click`
+14. Select a point to use as a control point: mouse click
 15. Draw the Bezier curve: `b`
 16. Start the animation: `F3`
+17. Delete the last created control points: right mouse click

 Walkthrough
 -----------

 For part 1
 ----------

+This section applies to part 1 of the assignment.
+Please skip ahead to "For part 2" for a description of how the program behaves and what to do when the program starts.

 When you run the program using `./bin/musicbox` you should see a wooden box and a wooden doll standing next to each other.
 You can move the box lid and various parts of the doll by pressing the keys `w`, `s`, `a`, `d`, `q` and `e`.
 The first two are for rotating about the x-axis, the next two are for rotating about the y-axis, and the last two are for rotating about the z-axis.